-The satisfactory completion of English 9.
+SUBJECT PREREQUISITES The satisfactory completion of English 9.

-The Year 10 English curriculum is built around the Victorian Curriculum's three interrelated strands of Language, Literature and Literacy.
+The Year 10 English curriculum is a compulsory subject for all students in this year level.
+It is built around the Victorian Curriculum's three interrelated strands of Language, Literature and Literacy.

 Our teaching and learning program balances and integrates all three strands.
 Together the strands focus on developing students' knowledge, understanding and skills in listening, reading, viewing, speaking, writing and creating.
-Learning in English builds on concepts, skills and processes developed in earlier years, and teachers will revisit and strengthen these as needed.
+Learning in English builds on concepts, skills and processes developed in earlier years, and teachers will revisit and strengthen these as needed in prepartation for their transition into VCE English.

-In Year 10, students interact with peers, teachers and individuals in a range of face-to-face and online environments.
-Students engage with a variety of texts for enjoyment.
-They interpret, create, evaluate, discuss and perform a wide range of literary texts in which the primary purpose is aesthetic, as well as texts designed to inform and persuade.
+In Year 10, students engage with a variety of texts for enjoyment and to build their literacy skills and reading comprehension.
+They interpret, create, evaluate, discuss and present and perform, using a wide range of literary texts in which the primary purpose is analytical, as well as texts designed to inform and persuade.
 These include various types of media texts, including newspapers, film and digital texts, fiction, non-fiction, poetry, dramatic performances and multimodal texts, with themes and issues involving levels of abstraction, higher order reasoning and intertextual references.